Archer (2009 TV series): Development

 By August 18, 2009, following Reed's pitch to FX, the network commissioned six episodes for Archer.
 FX initially commissioned the project as a companion series for their situational comedy It's Always Sunny in Philadelphia, but the network ultimately delayed Archer's premiere to the following January because of the demanding production schedule, and The League became Philadelphia's companion show instead.
 Despite this, the pilot, "Mole Hunt", aired as a test screening on September 17, 2009, following the season five premiere of Philadelphia.
 The pilot was not featured in program listings or otherwise promoted by FX; rather the network merely informed select television critics of the broadcast.

 FX moved Archer to FXX's broadcast lineup in 2017 as part of an aggressive strategy to increase the network's output of animated programming.
 FX had planned the move before the show's seventh season, in conjunction with the debut of Cassius and Clay, but momentarily dropped their endeavor after Clay's abrupt cancellation.
 FXX renewed Archer for a twelfth season, which premiered on August 25, 2021.
 On September 28, 2021, FXX renewed the series for a thirteenth season, which premiered on August 24, 2022.
+The 14th and final season of Archer premiered on August 30, 2023.

+On October 13, 2023, FX announced Archer: Into the Cold, a three-part series finale would air on December 17, 2023; on that date, series executive producer Casey Willis confirmed that the series had been cancelled, with plans having been in place for two further seasons, stating that they "did not have a good handle on how we should go out.
+And we did not have that much time to figure it out", with Into the Cold having been quickly produced after production on the fourteenth season had ended.